Belwood Country Market

 Belwood, Ontario is a small town located between Orangeville, Arthur, and Guelph.
 It is situated on the Grand River near Belwood lake, making it a popular destination for boating, fishing, hiking, and picnicking.
 However, my first time visiting Belwood came this summer, when I saw a listing in the Buy Local Guelph guide for Belwood Country Market.
-The listing had a description stating they had the “best butter tarts”, and as I am on a quest to find the best butter tarts, I needed to check them out.
+The listing had a description stating they had the “Canada’s best butter tarts”, and as I am on a quest to find the best butter tart in Canada, I needed to check them out.

 Belwood Country Market offers a real variety of goods and services – with the claim “we’ve got everything you need”.
 It is a small town mercantile, a convenience store, an ice cream parlour, a bait & tackle shop, deli, and bakery.
 They are known for their butter tarts, and people come from far and wide to get some.
 They offer a variety of flavour options such as plain, raisin, pecan, blueberry white chocolate, Skor, Reese peanut butter, and raspberry coconut.
 I purchased a pack containing all of the flavours they had in store.

-I found the crust to be very thin and fragile.
-In fact, a slight pressure applied caused the crust to crumble and the tart fell apart in my hand.
+I found the crust of this butter tart to be very thin and fragile.
+In fact, a slight pressure applied caused the crust to crumble, and the tart fell apart in my hand.
 The crust was not able to support the filling inside.
-There is a definite greasy taste and texture to the crust which was not very appealing to me.
+There is a definite greasy taste and texture to the crust, which was not very appealing to me.

-The filling has a very good flavour to it.
-It was not overly sweet which is a nice (and unexpected) change for a butter tart.
+The filling has a delicious flavour to it.
+It was not overly sweet, which is a nice (and unexpected) change for a butter tart.
 The consistency of the filling is more of a gelatinous texture.
 This deprives you of that decadent buttery gooeyness that I look for in a butter tart.
 The crust to filling ratio was quite off because the crust was so thin.
-However, there was ample filling which, unfortunately, the thin crust just couldn’t support.
+However, there was ample filling which, unfortunately, the thin crust couldn’t support.

 This is a decent butter tart.
 I really enjoyed the fact that the filling was not overly sweet.
 As a result, you could really appreciate the depth of the flavour of the filling.
 Unfortunately, with the crust being so thin and fragile took away a lot of the enjoyment I get from eating a butter tart.